Deep Space Nine, Season 4

 Matthew: Makeup and costume were really standouts on O'Brien.
 The aging effects were believable, and he looked really haggard upon his return.
 The makeup on Ee'char's arm missing in the suicide scene, though.

 Kevin: I have to say I think they got a leg up with Colm Meany's cherubic Irish features.
-Looking up a current picture...and yep...same cherubic features, just some deepend lines.
+Looking up a current picture...and yep...same cherubic features, just some deepened lines.
 It lets them avoid the pitfalls of pounds of wrinkled latex.
 That's not to diminish what they did do.
 He hair and beard in particular looked really old and dirty.

 Conclusion